laurentkempe/blog/source/_drafts/experimenting-with-dotnet-7-wasm-wasi-on-docker.md

 # Running our .NET 7 Console WASM module with Docker

-We can run our WASM module with Docker, with an extended command.
+We can run our WASM module with Docker with an extended command.

 ```powershell
 docker run --rm --name=consolewasmdocker --runtime=io.containerd.wasmedge.v1 --platform=wasi/wasm32 consolewasmdocker